-Soil testing is one of the most important (and most overlooked) steps in building a thick, green lawn in New England’s challenging climate.
+Soil testing is one of the most important (and often overlooked) steps in building a thick, green lawn in the northeast’s challenging climate.
 Many local soils are naturally acidic and nutrient-poor, so a simple soil sample can tell you exactly what your lawn needs—and save you from wasting money on the wrong products.

 Why your lawn likely needs a soil test